Tuesday, May 9, 2018 | Namibia – Kunene Region, Opuwo | Petra

 THE DESERT IS ALIVE

-At a little pond anywhere on our way to Orupembe we meet some children who have to bring water home.
-They take their time and much more prefer to play.
+At a small village pond somewhere on our way to Orupembe we meet children who have the task of fetching water to their homes.
+They take their time and prefer to play with each other.

 THE BEAUTY OF HIMBA WOMEN